AdobeDocs/commerce-operations.en/help/release/product-availability.md

 These Adobe Commerce extensions are decoupled from the core Adobe Commerce codebase.
 This allows Adobe to release iterations of these extensions on a more flexible timeframe and provide customers earlier access to new features.

-This allows Adobe to release iterations of these extensions faster to merchants who are willing to accept a little risk in exchange for earlier access to new features.

 The following table shows the version support for each extension relative to the Adobe Commerce version.